ssz-119/bellabeat-r/README.md

 ## Key Insights
 - Many users still fall in the high risk sedentary lifestyle despite being physically active on paper.
-- Users show high sleep efficiency (mean = 0.92) but insufficient sleep duration—averaging only about 6 hours per night.
+- Users show high sleep efficiency (mean = 0.92) but insufficient sleep duration.
+The mean is only about 6 hours per night.
 - The “somewhat active” group had the highest proportion of users meeting recommended sleep levels, representing a realistic and balanced user profile.

 ## Business Recommendations